romange/blog/content/post/handle_reloads_under_traffic.md

 new_index = atomic_exchange(&index_ptr_, new_index);  // Swap the pointers.

 // Schedules the previous instance for deletion.
 // This is the main change.
-We do not do it now but merely ask to run it
+We do not delete the index now but ask to run it
-// when it's safe
+// when it's safe.
 QSBR()->Schedule([new_index] { delete new_index;});
 ```

 The advantage of this approach is that we do not need to worry about ownership issues.
 Once we build the solution at the framework level it will always help us with freewing resources asynchronously in a safe manner.
 In Jeff's example his QSBR algorithm breaks timeline into discrete intervals.
 All the threads that run tasks during specific interval register themselves with it before running user-level tasks and unregister afterwards.
 Once all the threads has been unregistered, that interval can be `cleaned` from all the pending callbacks.
+Another pro

 I do not know any other methods for providing responsive reads during data reloads.
 If you know any - please write in comments.